FAQ-Frequently Asked Questions…

 Q: Are non-photographer spouses/companions allowed to attend the photo tours/classes/workshops.

-A: Non-photographer spouses/companions may join most North American Workshops tours for $100/day.
+A: Non-photographer spouses/companions may join most (but not all-it is best to check with me) North American Workshops tours for $100/day.
 This fee includes all slide programs, lunches (if applicable), and in-the-field sessions.
 Entry fees and additional costs are separate.
 There are strict guidelines that apply.

 *International tours will have different guidelines, please feel free to contact me via e-mail.